Mural: Modern art

 The term mural became better known with the Mexican muralism art movement (Diego Rivera, David Siqueiros and José Orozco).

-The first mural painted in the 20th century, was “El árbol de la vida”, by Roberto Montenegro.
+The first mural painted in the 20th century, was "El árbol de la vida", by Roberto Montenegro.

 There are many different styles and techniques.
 The best-known is probably fresco, which uses pigments dispersed in water with a damp lime wash, rapid use of the resulting mixture over a large surface, and often in parts (but with a sense of the whole).
 The colors lighten as they dry.
 The marouflage method has also been used for millennia.

 Murals today are painted in a variety of ways, using oil or water-based media.
 The styles can vary from abstract to trompe-l'œil (a French term for "fool" or "trick the eye").
 Initiated by the works of mural artists like Graham Rust or Rainer Maria Latzke in the 1980s, trompe-l'œil painting has experienced a renaissance in private and public buildings in Europe.

 Today, the beauty of a wall mural has become much more widely available with a technique whereby a painting or photographic image is transferred to poster paper or canvas which is then pasted to a wall surface (see wallpaper, Frescography) to give the effect of either a hand-painted mural or realistic scene.

 A special type of mural painting is Lüftlmalerei, still practised today in the villages of the Alpine valleys.
 Well-known examples of such façade designs from the 18th and 19th centuries can be found in Mittenwald, Garmisch, Unter- and Oberammergau.

 Technique

-In the history of mural several methods have been used:
+In the history of murals, several methods have been used:

 A fresco painting, from the Italian word affresco which derives from the adjective fresco ("fresh"), describes a method in which the paint is applied on plaster on walls or ceilings.

 The buon fresco technique consists of painting in pigment mixed with water on a thin layer of wet, fresh, lime mortar or plaster.
 The pigment is then absorbed by the wet plaster; after a number of hours, the plaster dries and reacts with the air: it is this chemical reaction which fixes the pigment particles in the plaster.
-After this the painting stays for a long time up to centuries in fresh and brilliant colors.
+After this, the painting stays for a long time up to centuries in fresh and brilliant colors.

 Fresco-secco painting is done on dry plaster (secco is "dry" in Italian).
 The pigments thus require a binding medium, such as egg (tempera), glue or oil to attach the pigment to the wall.

 Mezzo-fresco is painted on nearly-dry plaster, and was defined by the sixteenth-century author Ignazio Pozzo as "firm enough not to take a thumb-print" so that the pigment only penetrates slightly into the plaster.
-By the end of the sixteenth century this had largely displaced the buon fresco method, and was used by painters such as Gianbattista Tiepolo or Michelangelo.
+By the end of the sixteenth century, this had largely displaced the buon fresco method, and was used by painters such as Gianbattista Tiepolo or Michelangelo.
 This technique had, in reduced form, the advantages of a secco work.